-If you are experiencing custody difficulties, we strongly urge you to keep the CDC director and staff fully advised of circumstances which might affect the CDC and your child.
+If you are experiencing custody difficulties, we strongly urge you to keep the CDC director and staff fully advised of circumstances that might affect the CDC and your child.
 It is the responsibility of the Parent to keep the authorized list of people allowed to pick up a child current and accurate.
 Unless legal documentation is submitted to the contrary, the CDC assumes that both Parents/Families listed have equal rights to drop off and pick up a child.
 If there is a change in legal custody and one parent is granted sole custody of your child, and the other parent is no longer authorized to pick up your child, you must inform the Center of this fact and provide the Center Manager with a copy of the court order confirming custody.
-The copy will be placed in the child's file and we will abide by what the court has listed.
+The copy will be placed in the child's file, and we will follow the court's instructions.